mohd-amaan1/Prescripto/README.md

-# 🩺 Prescripto – Doctor Appointment Booking System
+# 🩺 Medisure – Doctor Appointment Booking System

-Prescripto is a **full-featured healthcare web platform** built to streamline the process of booking medical appointments online.
-With role-based authentication for **Patients, Doctors, and Admins**, Prescripto enables efficient appointment management, real-time earnings dashboards, and **secure payments via Stripe and Razorpay**.
+Medisure is a **full-featured healthcare web platform** built to streamline the process of booking medical appointments online.
+With role-based authentication for **Patients, Doctors, and Admins**, Medisure enables efficient appointment management, real-time earnings dashboards, and **secure payments via Stripe and Razorpay**.

-Whether you're a patient looking for a trusted physician, a doctor managing your appointments, or an admin handling the backend — Prescripto offers a complete and modern digital solution.
+Whether you're a patient looking for a trusted physician, a doctor managing your appointments, or an admin handling the backend — Medisure offers a complete and modern digital solution.

 ---